lxin23751-bit/AMP-HGNAS/README.md

 For experiments on the large dataset ogbn-mag, the dataset will be automatically downloaded from OGB challenge.

-## Run LMSPS
+## Run AMP-HGNAS

-You can run LMSPS on HGB and ogbn-mag based on the command in [hgb](https://github.com/JHL-HUST/LMSPS/tree/main/hgb) and [ogbn-mag](https://github.com/JHL-HUST/LMSPS/tree/main/ogbn), respectively.
+You can run AMP-HGNAS on HGB and ogbn-mag based on the command in [hgb](https://github.com/JHL-HUST/AMP-HGNAS/tree/main/hgb) and [ogbn-mag](https://github.com/JHL-HUST/AMP-HGNAS/tree/main/ogbn), respectively.

 ## Cite

-If you use LMSPS in a scientific publication, we would appreciate citations to the following paper:
+If you use AMP-HGNAS in a scientific publication, we would appreciate citations to the following paper:

 ```
 @misc{li2024longrange,